abramfelix1/Accord/README.md

 For subsequent sessions, ensure you have two terminal windows:

-1. **Backend Server** (ensure database is migrated and seeded as mentioned in the installation process)
+1. **Backend Server** (ensure the database is migrated and seeded as mentioned in the installation process)
     ```bash
     pipenv shell
     flask run